downloadpgm/spark_own_documentation/Difference SchemaRDD DF DS.md

 // Beginning Apache Spark, Cap 4, pag 134

 When you use the strongly typed Dataset APIs, Spark implicitly converts each Row instance to the domain-specific object that you provide.
 This conversion has some cost in terms of performance; however, it provides more flexibility.

+Mechanism Implemented : (Spark, The Definite Guide, Cap 11, pag 204)

+For example, given a class Person with two fields, name (string) and age (int), an encoder directs Spark to generate code at runtime to serialize the Person object into a binary structure.
+When using DataFrames or the “standard” Structured APIs, this binary structure will be a Row.
+When we want to create our own domain-specific objects, we specify a case class in Scala or a JavaBean in Java.

+Spark will allow us to manipulate this object (in place of a Row) in a distributed manner.
+When you use the Dataset API, for every row it touches, this domain specifies type, Spark converts the Spark Row format to the object you specified (a case class or Java class).
+This conversion slows down your operations but can provide more flexibility.